|

 to "allow" for formal viewing/visitation

-even though a cremation will happen soon after
+even though a cremation will happen soon

-the death.
-However, informal visitation
+after the death.
+However, informal

-with no embalming can often be arranged.
-Embalming
+visitation with no embalming can often be

-has taken possession of it.]
-Since
+of it.]

 embalming can only be done by licensed professionals